Fellowship in the AAAS is one of the highest honors accorded to US researchers.

-Early-career computer scientists honored for their work on graph algorithms and machine perception.
+Early-career computer engineers honored for their work on graph network algorithms and machine perception.

 The post Two Michigan Engineering researchers named 2025 Sloan Research Fellows appeared first on Michigan Engineering News.